lynx-x-ray-observatory/soxs/doc/source/configuration.rst

     soxs_data_dir = /does/not/exist # The path to instrument files and APEC tables
-    abund_table = angr # The abundance table to use for APEC thermal spectra apec_vers = 3.0.9 # The default version of APEC to use bkgnd_nH = 0.018 # neutral hydrogen column for backgrounds, units of 1e22 cm**-2
+    abund_table = angr # The abundance table to use for APEC thermal spectra apec_vers = 3.0.9 # The default version of APEC to use spex_vers = 3.06.01 # The default version of SPEX to use
+    bkgnd_nH = 0.018 # neutral hydrogen column for backgrounds, units of 1e22 cm**-2
     bkgnd_absorb_model = tbabs # absorption model, currently either wabs or tbabs frgnd_spec_model = default # foreground spectrum model, currently either default or halosat